zeek/zeek/README.ScriptOpt.USER.md

 Overview
 --------

-Zeek's _script optimization_ is an experimental feature that changes the basic execution model for Zeek scripts in an effort to gain hhigher performance.
+Zeek's _script optimization_ is an experimental feature that changes the basic execution model for Zeek scripts in an effort to gain higher performance.
 Normally, Zeek parses scripts into _Abstract Syntax Trees_ that are then executed by recursively interpretating each node in a given tree.
 With script optimization, Zeek compiles the trees into a low-level form that can generally be executed more efficiently.

 You specify use of this feature by including `--optimize` on the command line.
 The first time you invoke it, start-up will take a while due to the compilation phase.
 After compiling the scripts, Zeek will generate [`.ZAM` files](#ZAM-save-files) representing the compiled program.
 Future executions will load the files rather than recompiling the corresponding scripts, leading to faster startup.